SSWConsulting/SSW.Rules.Content/rules/do-you-know-roll-forward-or-roll-backward/rule.md

 type: rule
 tips: ""
 title: Do you know when to Roll Forward and when to Roll Backward?
-seoDescription: Do You Know When to Roll Forward and When to Roll Backward?
+seoDescription: Learn when to roll forward and when to roll backward in software deployment.
 uri: do-you-know-roll-forward-or-roll-backward
 authors:
   - title: Ozair Ashfaque